 I've never shown before; should I try out?

 We seek riders of all levels for the equestrian team.
 Both the IHSA and the IDA have levels that range from introductory walk-trot through open division and Albion College riders from all divisions have competed successfully at national levels.

 Where are meets held?
 Does Albion host any meets?

 Albion hosts approximately three intercollegiate meets per year - one per discipline.
 Other meets take place (with some variation depending on team) at Lake Erie College (OH), Grand Valley State University (MI), Michigan State University (MI), the University of Michigan (MI), Western Michigan University (MI), Saginaw Valley State University (MI), and the University of Findlay (OH).

 How long is the show season?

 Meets are held year-round, beginning at the end of September and going through the beginning of April.
 IHSA, Regionals, Zones/Semi-Finals and Nationals extend to April and May.
 IDA, Regionals and Nationals go through the end of April.

 How much does it cost to be on a team?

 Costs for varsity riders is minimal.
-Each team member must pay for two lessons per week with one of our team coaches.
-(The majority of lessons are group; semi-private and private are available.)
+Varsity riders are not charged for their required two lessons per week, though they may pay to sign up for extra lessons if they choose.
 The varsity athletic budget covers all other costs, including travel, entry fees, food and hotels, as well as some parts of the riding uniform.